 Byron Energy (ASX: BYE)

 Byron breaks the mould of most penny stocks as the company generates revenue from its oil and gas operations and posts profits.
-Half Year 2023 Financial Results showed the company’s profit jumping from $7,039,143 USD in the first half of FY 2021 to $17,662,742 million dollars USD, an increase of 150%.
-Revenue and profit increased again in the Full Year 2023 results.
+Revenues and profit took a big leap between FY 21 and FY 2022, continuing into the Half Year 2023 Financial Results.
+Profit for the first half jumped from $7,039 USD to $17,662 million dollars USD, an increase of 150%.
+Revenue and profit plateaued in the Full Year 2023 results during volatile oil prices accentuated by the war in Ukraine and recession fears.
+From the ASX website:

 Byron Energy Financial Performance